Moritz Volz: Fulham

 At Fulham, Volz attained cult-figure status with the fans, in part due to his commitment, passion and community involvement.
 He was also popular with the club's faithful given that he rode his bicycle to home games.
 He had several nicknames at Craven Cottage, such as '220 Volz', 'The Electrician', 'Mr Resistor', 'The Hoff' due to his adulation of David Hasselhoff, 'The Lightbulb' and the rather simple 'Volzy'.
 For the match against Aston Villa on Saturday 21 October 2006, he had 'The Hoff' written on his boots for good luck and promptly scored his first goal in three years.

 Volz signed a contract extension on 9 December 2006, which kept him at the club until 2009.

 On 30 December 2006, he went on to score the 15,000th goal in Premier League history for Fulham against Chelsea.
 Inevitably, this feat gave birth to the new nickname '15,000 Volz'.
 As he scored that goal, Volz donated £15,000 to three charitable organisations: Kick 4 Life, The Prince's Trust, and Fulham Football Club's Community charity.
 In July 2008, Volz was awarded PPF Community Champion Award, which is associated with The Observer newspaper.

 On 28 August 2008, he signed for Championship side Ipswich Town on a season-long loan deal.
 Volz joined the club as he hoped to help the Tractor Boys get promoted to the Premier League.
-Altogether he was capped a total of 22 times for the club.
+Altogether, he was capped a total of 22 times for the club.

 On 1 July 2009, he was released from Fulham as he came to the end of his contract and was so praised by the club for his loyal service.
 Volz sent a farewell message to Fulham supporters upon the club's website.
-While on the lookout for a new team he kept training with the club to maintain his fitness and also did media work for Sky Sports at the 2009 UEFA European Under-21 Championship.
+While on the lookout for a new team, he kept training with the club to maintain his fitness and also did media work for Sky Sports at the 2009 UEFA European Under-21 Championship.

-On 2 January 2010, Volz got a trial with former club FC Schalke 04.
+On 2 January 2010, Volz got a trial with former club Schalke 04.
 He joined the team at Chiclana de la Frontera for a training camp.

+He then trained with Queens Park Rangers, and in March 2010, was offered a short-term deal until the end of the season.
+Volz did not accept this contract offer.

 FC St. Pauli

 Volz eventually joined up with FC St. Pauli on 15 June 2010, signing a two-year contract.
-He made his debut on 5 November 2010 against Schalke.
+He made his debut on 5 November 2010 against Schalke 04.

 1860 Munich

-Volz joined TSV 1860 Munich on 5 June 2012, signing a three-year contract.
+Volz joined 1860 Munich on 5 June 2012, signing a three-year contract.
 At 1860 Munich he won the 2014–15 2.
 Bundesliga relegation playoffs, with the club thus staying within the league.
-Volz went on to declare an end to his playing days soon afterward.